nikomatsakis/rfcs/text/0000-contingency-plan.md

 `#![rust_version="1.2.3"]`.
 While using minimum version numbers is more opaque than named features, they do offer several advantages:

+1. Using a version number alone makes it easy to think about what version of Rust you are using as a conceptual unit, rather than choosing features "a la carte".
-1. Using named features, the list of features that must be attached to Rust code will grow indefinitely, presuming your crate wants to stay up to date.
+2. Using named features, the list of features that must be attached to Rust code will grow indefinitely, presuming your crate wants to stay up to date.
-2. Using a version attribute preserves a mental separation between "experimental work" (feature gates) and stable, new features.
+3. Using a version attribute preserves a mental separation between "experimental work" (feature gates) and stable, new features.
-3. Named features present a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.
+4. Named features present a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.

 # Unresolved questions

+**Can (and should) we give a more precise definition for compiler bugs and soundness problems?** The current text is vague on what precisely constitutes a compiler bug and soundness change.
+It may be worth defining more precisely, though likely this would be best done as part of writing up a more thorough (and authoritative) Rust reference manual.

 **Should we add a mechanism for "escaping" keywords?"** We may need a mechanism for escaping keywords in the future.
 Imagine you have a public function named `foo`, and we add a keyword `foo`.
 Now, if you opt in to the newer version of Rust, your function declaration is
-illegal: but if you rename the function `foo`, you are making a breaking change, which you may not wish to do.
+illegal: but if you rename the function `foo`, you are making a breaking change for your clients, which you may not wish to do.
 If we had an escaping mechanism, you would probably still want to deprecate `foo` in favor of a new function `bar` (since typing `foo` would be awkward), but it could still exist.

 **Should we add a mechanism for skipping over new syntax?** The current `#[cfg]` mechanism is applied *after* parsing.
 This implies